 Challenge filed to keep it wild in the Frank Church-River of No Return Wilderness.

-Judge rules Canada lynx must be protected from trapping in Idaho.
+Judge orders Canada lynx must be protected from trapping in Idaho.

-Fisher one step closer to protection under Endangered Species Act.
+Northern Rockies Fisher closer to protection under Endangered Species Act.

-Judge rules Clearwater National Forest Travel Plan is illegal.
+Judge declares Clearwater National Forest Travel Plan is illegal.

 Purchase option is solution to the Upper Lochsa Land Exchange.